Tatone26/Numworks-games/README.md

 - There is no heap and no std, so no malloc to use.
 This changes a lot of things, but the **heapless crate** can solve most problems.
 I still had to rewrite some very basic functions, as I didn't want to import another crate.
 - The screen is 320x240 pixels and uses RGB565 (16 bits) colors.
 That means you need 2 bytes / pixel when drawing anything, which is a lot in this context.
 - The refresh rate is not bad (45Hz) **BUT** it works from the top-left to the bottom-right.
 This means that rectangles drawn too late in the frame can look *really* bad in the bottom-right corner.
 It seems to be a good pratice to draw from right to left if possible.
 - The VBlank time is pretty small too, so it is next to impossible to draw the entire screen.
 It is definitely able too, but I couldn't find how with the tools we have.

+### TODOS

+- [ ] "Admin" editor to manually set highscore after a reset (which means creating a number input widget D: )
+- [ ] NEW GAMES
+- [ ] A better "string_size_in_pixels" function (why is the font not monospace...)